alphagov/government-service-design-manual/service-manual/user-centered-design/resources/sass-repositories.md

       @include border-radius(4px);
     }

 The `border-radius` line here is designed to use the different border-radius implementations to create a standard border-radius.
-The `contain-floats` however, uses a cross-browser techinque to ensure that the element wraps all of the floated elements within it.
+The `contain-floats` however, uses a cross-browser technique to ensure that the element wraps all of the floated elements within it.
 It is not a property that normally exists in CSS but is something we often need to do and don't want to use different techniques everywhere.

 ## Further reading